MasukBD/simple-contact-management/README.md

 1. Open the application in your browser.
 2. By default you will be in Home page.
-3. Use the navigation bar to switch between "Home," "Add Contacts," and "All Contacts" pages.
+3. Use the navigation bar to switch between "Home," "Add Contacts," "All Contacts," "Login," and "Register" pages.
 4. On the Home page, use the buttons to navigate to "Add Contacts" or "All Contacts."
 5. Add contacts with the required details on the "Add Contacts" page.
 6. View, update, or delete contacts on the "All Contacts" page.
+7. Use the login and register pages for authentication.

+## Search Functionality

+- On the "All Contacts" page, users can search for contact cards using mobile numbers.

 ## Contact Management